-Commodity disclosure Explanation if not disclosing Timber products Disclosing Retailing <not applicable=""></not> Palm oil Not disclosing Ü Palm oil is present in many products throughout the hospitality industry, most often in baked goods and bath amenities.
-Our supply chain providers, including Avendra, which is our procurement provider for North America, Central America and the Caribbean, are working with suppliers whose products contain palm oil to raise awareness of sustainable sourcing.
-Across Marriott's global portfolio, individual properties are responsible for the procurement of supplies according to our standards, either through a designated provider, such as Avendra, or independently.
-Given that model, it is not feasible for us to gather complete and timely purchasing information that addresses either the presence of palm oil in purchased products or the traceability of palm oil back to its source.
-Through our work with Avendra, we can help increase awareness of sustainable sourcing among our suppliers, enabling us to offer those options to our properties.
-Not disclosing Food and beverage procurement is handled at the property-level, with assistance from our procurement providers who make contracted suppliers available to our properties.
+Food and beverage procurement is handled at the property level, with assistance from our procurement vendors who make contracted suppliers available to our properties.
 This purchasing process is not centrally managed, although supplier conduct guidelines are established.
 Beef sourced by Avendra is typically from cattle raised in regions that are not heavily forested, such as North American plains.
-Less than 1% of beef sourced through Avendra for U.S. managed properties was sourced from outside the U.S. We expect beef to be a focus of our responsible sourcing going forward, through Marriott's own goals for responsible procurement in top categories (including beef) and supplier policies and those of Avendra, which has identified animal proteins as one of its five material priorities in its sustainability goals.
-Additionally, going forward, Marriott expects to be able to increase its visibility into purchasing decisions as more hotels use an e-procurement platform.
-Soy Not disclosing Retailing Other - Rubber Not disclosing Retailing Not disclosing Retailing Other - Coffee Not disclosing Retailing
+Less than 1% of beef sourced through Avendra for U.S. managed properties was sourced from outside the U.S. Beef will be a focus of our responsible sourcing going forward, through Marriott's own goals for responsible procurement in top categories (including beef) and supplier policies and those of Avendra, which has identified animal proteins as one of its five material priorities in its sustainability goals.
+Additionally, going forward, Marriott aims to increase its visibility into purchasing decisions as more hotels use an e-procurement platform.